German plum cake, Zwetschgenkuchen, or Pflaumenkuchen with streusel is a classic recipe baked in any German kitchen or bakery.

 - While the dough is rising, stone fruit.

 - Don’t cut the plums all the way through; they should remain attached on one side.
 Instead, cut the fresh prune plums on the side along the seam that runs from top to bottom.
-Then, open the fruit, remove the stone with your fingers, but don’t cut into halves; leave the pieces attached on one side (See picture above).
+Then, open the fruit, and remove the stone with your fingers, but don’t cut it into halves; leave the pieces attached on one side (4).

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.